 The contributors to this book provide insight into the havoc wrought by processes of capitalism, colonialism and consumption.

-Peachey, M 2019, 'Indigenous Undergraduates' Use of Supplementary Tutors: Developing Academic Capabilities for Success in Higher Education Studies', Australian Journal of Indigenous Education, pp. 1-10.View/Download from: Publisher's site
+Peachey, M 2019, 'Indigenous Undergraduates’ Use of Supplementary Tutors: Developing Academic Capabilities for Success in Higher Education Studies', The Australian Journal of Indigenous Education, vol. 48, no. 2, pp. 119-128.View/Download from: Publisher's site

 Copyright © The Author(s) 2018 This article presents an analysis of statements from Indigenous students in an Australian university that describe how they use supplementary tutors.
 The analysis provides some evidence that students use tutors for much more than the prescribed remedial purpose to assist with gaps in assumed academic knowledge and skills to prevent subject failures.
 Students also use tutors to access hidden knowledge and develop capabilities that assist their progress from dependence on assistance to independence in learning.
 Our analysis has implications for the conceptualisation and management of supplementary tutoring for Indigenous students.